Raymond van Barneveld: 2025 season

 At the 2025 World Championship, Van Barneveld suffered a second round exit, losing 3–1 to Nick Kenny.

+At the 2025 UK Open, Van Barneveld was once again knocked out of the fourth round of the tournament to defending champion Dimitri van den Bergh 10–6.

 Van Barneveld was granted permission by the PDC to participate in the Champion of Champions tournament organised by World Seniors Darts on 29 June, despite still being a Tour Card holder.
-He was eliminated in the semi-finals by eventual champion Ross Montgomery.
+He was eliminated in the semi-finals by eventual champion Ross Montgomery 6–3.

+2026 season

+At the 2026 World Championship, Van Barneveld lost in his opening game to Swiss player Stefan Bellmont 3–0.

+Van Barneveld was also eliminated in the 4th round for the fourth consecutive time at the 2026 UK Open, losing to Wessel Nijman 10–1.

 Outside of darts

 In 2012, Van Barneveld, together with the seven other players who competed in the 2012 Premier League Darts recorded a charity single with Chas Hodges and his band called 'Got My Tickets for the Darts' which was written by Chas.
 It was released exclusively on iTunes on 18 May, the night after the play-offs at the O2 in London, where it was premiered.
 Proceeds from the single were donated to the Haven House Children's Hospice.

 In 2017, Van Barneveld featured in the song '180 linkerbaan' (180 left lane) by Dutch rapper Donnie (Donald Scloszkie).

+Van Barneveld was a contestant in the 2020 season of the television show Het Perfecte Plaatje.